 My introduction to the sport came in my late teens.
 It featured a much-anticipated fight between Don Frye and Yoshihiro Takayama at the 2002 Pride 21 Fighting Championships (FC).

-Following a rousing introduction by the Japanese announcer, the fighters walked towards each other, staring with a war-like intensity.
-Once the bell rang, chaos ensued.
+Following a rousing introduction by the Japanese announcer, whose voice echoed through the arena, the fighters walked towards each other, their eyes locked in a fierce gaze that conveyed a war-like intensity.

 By the 5th minute, Frye’s face was bloodied and Takayama’s eyes were nearly swollen shut, his face discolored and severely bruised.